bitsauce/Carla-ppo/README.md

 ## Related Work

-1. [https://arxiv.org/abs/1807.00412](Learning to Drive in a Day) by Kendall _et. al._
+1. [Learning to Drive in a Day](https://arxiv.org/abs/1807.00412) by Kendall _et. al._
 This paper by researchers at Wayve describes a method that showed how state representation learning through a variational autoencoder can be used to train a car to follow a straight country road in approximately 15 minutes.
-2. [https://towardsdatascience.com/learning-to-drive-smoothly-in-minutes-450a7cdb35f4](Learning to Drive Smoothly in Minutes) by Raffin _et. al._ This medium articles lays out the details of a method that was able to train an agent in a Donkey Car simulator in only 5 minutes, using a similar approach as (1).
+2. [Learning to Drive Smoothly in Minutes](https://towardsdatascience.com/learning-to-drive-smoothly-in-minutes-450a7cdb35f4) by Raffin _et. al._ This medium articles lays out the details of a method that was able to train an agent in a Donkey Car simulator in only 5 minutes, using a similar approach as (1).
 They further provide some solutions to the unstable steering we may observe when we train with the straight forward speed-as-reward reward formulation of Kendall.
-3. [https://arxiv.org/abs/1710.02410](End-to-end Driving via Conditional Imitation Learning) by Codevilla _et. al._ This paper outlines an imitation learning model that is able to learn to navigate arbitrary routes by using multiple actor networks, conditioned on what the current manouver the vehicle should take is.
+3. [End-to-end Driving via Conditional Imitation Learning](https://arxiv.org/abs/1710.02410) by Codevilla _et. al._ This paper outlines an imitation learning model that is able to learn to navigate arbitrary routes by using multiple actor networks, conditioned on what the current manouver the vehicle should take is.
 We have used a similar approach in our route environment agent.

 # Method Overview